awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 deserialize the [serialized key provider info](#key-provider-information) to obtain the [key name](./keyring-interface.md#key-name), [IV](#iv), [IV length](#iv-length), and [authentication tag length](#authentication-tag-length).

-The keyring MUST attempt to decrypt the encrypted data key if and only if the following is true:
+The keyring attempts to decrypt the encrypted data key if and only if the following is true:

-- The [ciphertext](#ciphertext) and [key provider information](#key-provider-information) are successfully deserialized.
+- The [ciphertext](#ciphertext) and [key provider information](#key-provider-information) MUST be successfully deserialized.
-- The key name obtained from the encrypted data key's key provider information has a value equal to this keyring's [key name](./keyring-interface.md#key-name).
+- The key name obtained from the encrypted data key's key provider information MUST have a value equal to this keyring's [key name](./keyring-interface.md#key-name).
-- The key provider ID of the encrypted data key has a value equal to this keyring's [key namespace](./keyring-interface.md#key-namespace).
+- The key provider ID of the encrypted data key MUST have a value equal to this keyring's [key namespace](./keyring-interface.md#key-namespace).
-- The [IV length](#iv-length) obtained from the encrypted data key's key provider information has a value equal to 12.
+- The [IV length](#iv-length) obtained from the encrypted data key's key provider information MUST have a value equal to the length specified by this keyring's [wrapping algorithm](#wrapping-algorithm).
-- The [authentication tag length](#authentication-tag-length) obtained from the key provider information has a value equal to 128.
+- The [authentication tag length](#authentication-tag-length) obtained from the key provider information MUST have a value equal to the length specified by this keyring's [wrapping algorithm](#wrapping-algorithm).

-If decrypting, the keyring MUST use AES-GCM with the following specifics:
+If decrypting, the keyring uses AES-GCM with the following specifics:

-- It uses the [encrypt key](#encrypted-key) obtained from deserialization as the AES-GCM input ciphertext.
+- It MUST use the [encrypt key](#encrypted-key) obtained from deserialization as the AES-GCM input ciphertext.
-- It uses the [authentication tag](#authentication-tag) obtained from deserialization as the AES-GCM input authentication tag.
+- It MUST use the [authentication tag](#authentication-tag) obtained from deserialization as the AES-GCM input authentication tag.
-- It uses this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key.
+- It MUST use this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key.
-- It uses the [IV](#iv) obtained from deserialization as the AES-GCM IV.
+- It MUST use the [IV](#iv) obtained from deserialization as the AES-GCM IV.
-- It uses the serialized [encryption context](structures.md#encryption-context-1) as the AES-GCM AAD.
+- It MUST use the serialized [encryption context](structures.md#encryption-context-1) as the AES-GCM AAD.

 If a decryption succeeds, this keyring MUST add the resulting plaintext data key to the decryption materials and return the modified materials.